-4Alesina and Rodrik (1994) argue that the median voter rule acts as a tractable stand-in for nearly any political environment in which the underlying distribution of voters' preferences matters; under more general political systems, a different moment of the population distribution (rather than the median) will drive formal results, but the upshot remains the same: the overall distribution of gains and losses - not just the aggregate - is critical in determining policy.
+4 Alesina and Rodrik (1994) argue that the median voter rule acts as a tractable stand-in for nearly any political environment in which the underlying distribution of voters' preferences matters; under more general political systems, a different moment of the population distribution (rather than the median) will drive formal results, but the upshot remains the same: the overall distribution of gains and losses - not just the aggregate - is critical in determining policy.

-of the returns to human capital, even after workers have had time to upgrade their skill sets.
-Under this scenario, the initial shock will induce a greater increase in human capital at the top of the distribution than at the bottom, and the long run equilibrium will be characterized by protectionist escalation: after the initial protectionist surge, inequality rises despite increasing education levels, and the tariff will continue to rise via an oscillating transition path, converging to a higher steady state level.
+Second, skewness in the distribution of human capital plays a critical role in both the short and long run.
+At the time of the shock, greater inequality in trade exposure leads to a sharper initial protectionist surge and thus a longer and more costly adjustment process.
+In the long run, economic inequality is endogenous and depends on whether or not education allows adversely-affected workers to 'catch up' to the rest of the economy.
+If workers can catch up, then the optimistic protectionist overshooting scenario ensues.
+Although the adjustment process takes time, it exhibits a virtuous cycle: as education rises, economic inequality falls, which increases support for trade; lower tariffs then induce further educational investment, leading to still-lower inequality and greater support for trade, and so on.
+Alternatively, it is entirely possible that the shock will exacerbate the underlying skewness in the distribution of the returns to human capital, even after workers have had time to upgrade their skill sets.
+Under this scenario, the initial shock will induce a greater increase in the returns to human capital at the top of the distribution than at the bottom, and the long run equilibrium will be characterized by protectionist escalation: after the initial protectionist surge, inequality rises despite increasing education levels, and the tariff will climb via an oscillating transition path, converging to a higher steady state level.

-Third, we demonstrate that skill-biased technological change can mimic the effects of a terms-of-trade improvement in triggering a protectionist backlash.
-In our model, both of these shocks drive up the skewness in the returns to human capital, with commensurate political effects.
-Thus, a populist backlash against globalization could be caused by technology, not trade: even if automation is exclusively responsible for today's increasing economic polarization, the political consequences for globalization may be the same.
+Third, skill-biased technological change can mimic the effects of a terms-of-trade improvement in triggering a protectionist backlash.
+To the extent that both technological shocks and global market shocks can drive up the skewness in the returns to human capital, they will have commensurate political effects in our model.
+Thus, a populist backlash against globalization could be caused by technology, not trade; even if automation were exclusively responsible for today's increasing economic inequality, the political consequences for globalization may be the same.
 More broadly, anything that increases dispersion in the distribution of earnings can sharpen voters' incentives to tilt market wages in their favor, using trade policy or other means.
-In a democracy, economic nationalism may be an inevitable and natural consequence.
+In a democracy, economic nationalism may be a natural and inevitable consequence.